Explore

 The Mighty Celestial's rating:

-People who added this item 5128 Average listal rating (3602 ratings) 6.5 IMDB Rating 7
+People who added this item 5146 Average listal rating (3620 ratings) 6.5 IMDB Rating 7

 The Mighty Celestial's rating:

-The aliens are through klowning around (torturously kliche bad pun intended).
+The aliens are through klowning around.

-They're hungry for human flesh.
+They are hungry.
+For human flesh.
 Or in this case, human soup(?).

-And so in order to satiate their appetites, they're taking out the big guns.
+And so, in order to satiate their appetites, they're taking out the big guns.
 Or in this case, the big balloon animals.

 The Mighty Celestial's rating: